trynova/nova/README.md

 Some more long-term prospects and/or wild ideas:

-- Figure out what the frick-fruck to do about the `'ctx, 'host` lifetimes and what do they actually stand for etc.
 - Add a `Reference` variant to `Value` (or create a `ValueOrReference` enum that is the true root enum)
   - ReferenceRecords would (maybe?) move to Heap directly.
 This might make some